pramsey/crunchyblog/brin/index.md

 ## Measuring the Differences

-For testing, we generate a table with two columns: one completely uncorrelated to the storage on disk ("random"), and one perfectly correlated ("sequential").
-They both are in the range of zero to one million, so range queries on them will have similar numbers of return values.
+For testing, we generate a table with three columns: one key completely uncorrelated to the storage on disk ("random"), one key perfectly correlated ("sequential"), and a "value" column to retrieve.

 ```sql
 CREATE TABLE test AS